dmcwee/dmcwee.github.io/_posts/2014-11-14-client-side-rendering-of-form-fields.md

 layout: post
 title: Client Side Rendering of Form Fields
 date: 2014-11-14 00:40:56.000000000 -05:00
 categories:
+- Microsoft
 - SharePoint
+tags:
 - SharePoint 2013
-tags: []

 permalink: "/2014/11/14/client-side-rendering-of-form-fields/"
 ---
-I've been working on a site migration from SharePoint 2010 to SharePoint 2013 and a lot of what we did in 2010 was to customize forms the user interacts with.&nbsp; One of the requirements we had was to ensure a Project Name and Project Alias field did not contain the same information.&nbsp; In SharePoint 2010 this had been done by adding some JavaScript to the page, grabbing each control by HTML Element ID, and then comparing their values.&nbsp; When we migrated these fields all got new HTML Element IDs so our validation logic was broken.
+I've been working on a site migration from SharePoint 2010 to SharePoint 2013 and a lot of what we did in 2010 was to customize forms the user interacts with.
+One of the requirements we had was to ensure a Project Name and Project Alias field did not contain the same information.
+In SharePoint 2010 this had been done by adding some JavaScript to the page, grabbing each control by HTML Element ID, and then comparing their values.
+When we migrated these fields all got new HTML Element IDs so our validation logic was broken.

-Obviously, we could go and update the JavaScript to use the new IDs, but if we migrated to another environment or performed and upgrade in the future we would probably have an issue again.&nbsp; Instead SharePoint 2013 added Client Side Rendering which allows us to control the form's rendering&nbsp;using JavaScript which would should allow our solution to be more portable and enable the field validation.
+Obviously, we could go and update the JavaScript to use the new IDs, but if we migrated to another environment or performed and upgrade in the future we would probably have an issue again.
+Instead SharePoint 2013 added Client Side Rendering which allows us to control the form's renderingusing JavaScript which would should allow our solution to be more portable and enable the field validation.

-I have written a couple of other blogs about the Client Side[Rendering&nbsp;of a&nbsp;View](http://davidmcwee.com/2014/01/28/sharepoint-contacts-on-a-map-with-client-side-rendering/ "SharePoint Contacts on a Map with Client Side Rendering")and[&nbsp;Rendering of&nbsp;Specific Field(s)](http://davidmcwee.com/2014/02/12/more-customizations-with-client-side-rendering/ "More customizations with Client Side Rendering").&nbsp; While those were useful I found I was still missing a lot of information about how we could add the validation, what was needed to make sure values provided in the form were saved,&nbsp;and how to make the controls interact.
+I have written a couple of other blogs about the Client Side[Renderingof aView](http://davidmcwee.com/2014/01/28/sharepoint-contacts-on-a-map-with-client-side-rendering/ "SharePoint Contacts on a Map with Client Side Rendering")and[Rendering ofSpecific Field(s)](http://davidmcwee.com/2014/02/12/more-customizations-with-client-side-rendering/ "More customizations with Client Side Rendering").
+While those were useful I found I was still missing a lot of information about how we could add the validation, what was needed to make sure values provided in the form were saved,and how to make the controls interact.

-Before we begin a word of caution:&nbsp; Once a Field Template is provided the template must provide the UI Controls for the user to interact with, a method to retrieve the value specified by the user, a method of displaying the previously specified value, and any validation INCLUDING if the field is required or not.&nbsp; The example below will include elements of all of this, but your implementation may differ based on your scenario.
+Before we begin a word of caution: Once a Field Template is provided the template must provide the UI Controls for the user to interact with, a method to retrieve the value specified by the user, a method of displaying the previously specified value, and any validation INCLUDING if the field is required or not.
+The example below will include elements of all of this, but your implementation may differ based on your scenario.

 First, remember that we need to write good JavaScript that does not pollute the global JS space, so remember to wrap everything in your self executing function.